guettli/second-central-list-effect/README.md

 Don't get fooled by your feelings.

 You just start again from scratch.
+That's what gives you the feeling of relief.

 Imagine that you up to now use a tool called "Boring247".